 Chinese regulators legalized the online car-booking service in June, with the law taking effect on November 1, 2016.
 However, it is hard to define the “relevant market” — taxi, online ride-hailing, carpool, premium cars service — and the scope of services involved in this industry.
 This, to a large extent, has complicated the anti-monopoly law (AML) enforcement.

 China’s anti-monopoly law is relatively new and in the midst of perfecting itself.
 After 13 years of drafting, deliberation, discussion and consultation, China’s anti-monopoly law was finally passed in 2007 and came into force on August 1, 2008.
-Three anti-trust bodies are responsible to execute the AML: The National Development and Reform Commission (NDRC) that enforces the conduct rules and the prohibition on the abuse of administrative power in price related matters, the State Administration for Industry and Commerce (SAIC) that deal with non-price related matters, and the Antimonopoly Bureau of the Ministry of Commerce (MOFCOM) to enforce the merger control rules.
+China has three anti-trust bodies which are responsible to execute the AML.
 This is very different from other countries where Japan only has one enforcer for its Anti-Monopoly Act and the US only has two.
 The intricate system that led to an ineffective enforcement of the AML has invited much criticism as judgement and approach vary across different agents with different interests.

 Correspondingly, the harsh scrutiny of foreign corporations and the lenient regulation on domestic mergers has led to accusations of protectionism.
 With China’s traditionally lax attitude towards local monopolies, it is likely that this monopoly will be left unregulated for a while.